Adam Ramsay-Peaty: Personal life

-While Peaty was training at Loughborough University, he met former girlfriend Eirianedd Munro, a student at the university.
-In April 2020, he announced that the couple were expecting a baby boy.
-Their son was born on 11 September 2020.
-In August 2022, he announced their breakup.
-He is engaged to Holly Ramsay, daughter of celebrity chef Gordon Ramsay.
-Peaty is a football fan, and supports Nottingham Forest.
+While training at Loughborough University, Ramsay-Peaty met student Eirianedd Munro.
+Their son was born in September 2020.
+In August 2022, he announced that they were no longer together.

+Ramsay-Peaty married Holly Ramsay, daughter of celebrity chef Gordon Ramsay, at Bath Abbey in December 2025.
+A family dispute resulted in most of Peaty's relatives being uninvited from the ceremony, with only his sister attending.
+In June 2026, the couple announced that they were expecting their first child together, a daughter.

+Ramsay-Peaty is a football fan, and supports Nottingham Forest.
 Among his many tattoos are an image of the Greek god Poseidon and the year 2016 in Roman numerals (MMXVI).

-On 1 April 2016, Peaty started a YouTube channel, to which he published a number of videos; the first one on 14 April 2017 answered some common questions about himself.
+On 1 April 2016, Ramsay-Peaty started a YouTube channel, to which he published a number of videos; the first one on 14 April 2017 answered some common questions about himself.
 From September to November 2021, Peaty was a contestant on the nineteenth series of Strictly Come Dancing.
-Paired with professional dancer Katya Jones, he reached week 7 coming in 9th place overall.
+Paired with professional dancer Katya Jones, he reached week seven coming in 9th place overall.
 For his time, efforts, and ninth-place finish, Peaty earned £40,000 directly.
 In April 2023, Peaty withdrew from the British Swimming Championships and revealed that he was struggling with his mental health.
 He revealed that he had depression, problems with alcohol, and had been diagnosed with ADHD.

-In an interview with journalist Craig Lord for The Times in 2023, Peaty revealed that he was taking time away from racing because of the mental-health pressures, demons and doubts he had faced after almost a decade as the fastest breaststroke swimmer in history.
+In an interview with journalist Craig Lord for The Times in 2023, Ramsay-Peaty revealed that he was taking time away from racing because of the mental-health pressures, demons and doubts he had faced after almost a decade as the fastest breaststroke swimmer in history.
 He continued to train for the Paris 2024 Olympic Games, telling The Times: "The physical preparation goes on so my body will be ready to fight again when my heart and mind have caught up.
 I'll be ready when I need to be ready."

-During 2023, Peaty became a Christian after connecting with sports chaplain Ashley Null.
+During 2023, Ramsay-Peaty became a Christian after connecting with Ashley Null, a sports chaplain.
 In 2024, he revealed a prominent Christian cross tattoo on his stomach and said, "For me, the only fulfilment and the only peace is every Sunday at church."

-Peaty questioned China's performances at the 2024 Summer Olympics, alluding to the cover-up of positive doping cases by Chinese swimmers, and expressing dissatisfaction with the World Anti-Doping Agency's efforts to combat cheating in sports.
+Ramsay-Peaty questioned China's performances at the 2024 Summer Olympics, alluding to the cover-up of positive doping cases by Chinese swimmers, and expressing dissatisfaction with the World Anti-Doping Agency's efforts to combat cheating in sports.

 Physical attributes

-Peaty is physiologically particularly adapted to swimming the breast stroke; he has been described, like Michael Phelps, as "an anatomical freak".
+Ramsay-Peaty is physiologically particularly adapted to swimming the breast stroke; he has been described, like Michael Phelps, as "an anatomical freak".
 He is tall at 1.91 m, with large hands and feet (shoe size 12), and has hypermobile knees and ankles.
 As his knees hyperextend he can kick particularly effectively; his ankles help by flexing in a way other people's ankles do not.
 He has also been described as having an "extraordinary" cardiovascular system.